Fertility & Perinatal Mental Health

 What brings people in

-Many people also arrive carrying complicated feelings about fertility treatment itself — ambivalence, guilt, grief for the path they expected their life to take.
+Many people also arrive carrying complicated feelings about fertility treatment itself, including ambivalence, guilt, and grief for the path they expected their life to take.
 There is room for all of that here.

 Couples navigating fertility together

 Fertility challenges affect partners differently, and those differences can create real distance.
 One partner may grieve more visibly while the other holds things together.
 One may want to keep trying when the other is exhausted.
-These aren't signs of incompatibility — they're predictable responses to an extraordinarily stressful situation.
+These aren't signs of incompatibility; they are predictable responses to an extraordinarily stressful situation.

 Pregnancy Loss & Reproductive Grief